gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 - Methods and GDT can now be more easily debugged by overriding `Method->isDebugging()`.
 This triggers breakpoints at important spots.
 - The fuzzing unit tests do not crash the test application anymore when using `gdo_test.sh --all`.
 Until recently, most simple things turned the fuzzer quite useless to analyze a problem.
+- New unit test: assert number of unhandled exceptions is zero :)
+- All [GDT_Field](../GDO/Core/GDT_Field.php) are now required to have an icon via a new unit test.

 ## 7.0.2-r2 26.Mar.2023